NISH1001/panim/README.md

 ## What?
 Yes.
 Nothing much.
 Just my personal "mathematical" animation tool.
+I intend to use this as a zone where my love for mathematics and coding meets.

+As Feynman said:
+> I learned very early the difference between knowing the name of something and knowing something.

+For me this is only possible by implementing "things" from scratch.

 ## So?
 Yeah.
 For now it can render "things" like: